Aiden-Patterson/Map_Maker/README.md

 # Development Environment

 I used HTML and javascript in order to complete this assignment.
-I also used JSON in order to save a list of each place marked out on the map.
 I used argGIS to create the map and used built in graphic capabilities to draw the points on the map.
 I used Firebase databases to save the GPS coordinate data and the address information to the location so that the software can pull everything from the database
 # Useful Websites
 * [W3 Schools: JSON](https://www.w3schools.com/js/js_json_intro.asp)
 * [W3 Schools: Javascript](https://www.w3schools.com/js/default.asp)